enspiral/handbook/comms_guidelines.md

 **Tag Specific People**

-If a post is relevant to specific people, tag them (on Slack or Loomio) to help them notice it's there.
+If a post is relevant to specific people, tag them (on Slack, Loomio, Facebook) to help them notice it's there.
 People will often respond directly to stuff they are tagged in, which can increase engagement.
 Don’t post a comment that is just tagging a name though - that means the person will get an email notification that simply says their name.
 You want them to get a message too.

 **Be Very Sparing with @Channel tags**